a144z/youtube-extract-knowledge/README.md

 ### Basic Usage

+1. **Enable extension**: Toggle on
+2. **Add AI API URL**: Configure your API link
-1. **Navigate to YouTube**: Go to any YouTube video
+3. **Navigate to YouTube**: Go to any YouTube video
-2. **Enable Knowledge Mode**: Click the extension icon and toggle "Knowledge Mode"
+4. **Enable Knowledge Mode**: Click inside the Youtube player toggle "Knowledge Mode"(next to Caption button after installed)
-3. **View Explanations**: Captions will be processed and displayed in the floating bubble
+5. **View Explanations**: Captions will be processed and displayed in the floating bubble
-4. **Switch Modes**: Use the mode selector to switch between definitions, diagrams, and graphs
+6. **Switch Modes**: Use the mode selector to switch between definitions, diagrams, and graphs

+*Note: Do not turn off caption, this extension require caption to be on

 ### Graph Visualization